 There are many factors that can affect the success of building a gaming laptop.
 Some of these are your budget, your profound knowledge in the parts, and your skills in setting everything up.
 A gaming laptop is a laptop designed mainly for playing video games.
-A gaming laptop performs higher as compared to the normal laptop.
+A gaming laptop performs higher as compared to a normal laptop.
 The following are steps on how to build a gaming laptop.

 Know your budget and requirements

 The first crucial step is your budget.
 This is going to guide you throughout the whole process of building your gaming laptop.
 Knowing your budget also goes hand in hand with knowing what you need.
 This refers to the results you are expecting from your gaming device.
-If you need to be able to enjoy modern advanced games, then you might need to invest more in purchasing the up to date various parts for your laptop.
+If you need to be able to enjoy modern advanced games, then you might need to invest more in purchasing the up-to-date various parts for your laptop.

 PC parts necessary and set up process